10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 Sparring can provide a much better workout than using a punching bag since it’s interactive and improves focus and speed by learning to properly react to the opponent’s moves.

-Those wondering, “why am I only losing a pound a week,” should try sparring more.
+Those curious about why they are only losing a pound a week should consider sparring more.

 3. Kick Shield